rulewis/journey-optimizer.en/help/using/building-journeys/expression/collection-management-functions.md

 **Example 1:**

-This expression returns the first push notification token associated to mobile applications for which the version is 1.0.
+This expression returns the first push notification token associated with mobile applications for which the version is 1.0.

    ```json
    @{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.first(currentEventField.application.version == "1.0").token